Psychology Master’s Degree Programs in Florida

 Even as Florida serves as one giant theme park and vacation destination for the Eastern U.S. and Gallup poling shows Naples to be the happiest community in the nation three years running, just beyond the party beaches and resort towns is a growing mental-health epidemic that is nearing crisis levels.

 Stress is one of the top contributors to deteriorating mental-health levels in the state.
-One study recently gave Florida the No. 3 spot on its list of the 10 Most Stressed Out States.
 The state has experienced a continued population explosion over the last two decades, and infrastructure has not kept up.
 This has led to stressful workday commutes, angry commuters, and a lot of accidents.
 In fact, in 2017 a number of Florida counties topped the list for most car accidents in the nation, while at the same time the state comes in second for most uninsured drivers.

 And if those factors aren't enough to make a person seek the services of a psychologist, Florida's divorce rates are among the highest in the United States.
 These and other stress factors have created an urgent demand for psychologists, counselors, social workers and other mental-health care specialists in the state.
 The need for services greatly outweighs the availability of trained professionals, leaving many residents feeling overwhelmed and underserved.